101INFOTECH/ImgBB/README.md

 # ImgBB

-A simple package to upload your images to ImgBB server withour any fuss.
-Where 'ImgBB' is Free image hosting and sharing service, upload pictures, photo host that Offers integration solutions for uploading images to forums.
+A simple package to upload your images to the ImgBB server without any fuss.
+Where 'ImgBB' is a Free image hosting and sharing service, upload pictures, photo host that Offers integration solutions for uploading images to forums.

 ## Installation